firstdarkdev/modpublisher/readme.md

     // Required for Modrinth/GitHub
     version.set("1.3.0")

+    // Tag to use for GitHub release.
+Defaults to version githubTag.set("v${project.version}")

     // Fancy display name for the upload.
     // Will default to the project version if not set